tabreturn/tabreturn.github.io/_posts/2021-06-21-thonny_and_py5.md

   <figcaption>Figure 7: You can stop sketches using the stop button</figcaption>
 </figure>

-If you restart Thonny, it'll recall the arguments field from the last session.
-Empty this to return to normal Python mode.
+If you restart Thonny, it'll recall the Program arguments field from the last session.
+You must clear this field to return to normal Python mode.

 ## Installing Packages

 You can install additional Python libraries to extend your py5 sketches.
 In this section, you'll install a 2D Python physics library, [Pymunk](http://www.pymunk.org).
-The techniques you use here are applicable to installing other Python packages.
+The techniques you use here apply to installing other Python packages.

 <blockquote markdown="1">
-NOTE: One of the neat things about JPype is that it makes the Java Processing jars available to the CPython interpreter.
-Processing.py uses [Jython](https://www.jython.org/), which does *not* support third-party Python libraries that use extensions written in C.
+NOTE: One of the neat things about JPype is that it makes the Java Processing jars available to the CPython interpreter, unlike [Jython](https://www.jython.org/) for Processing.py, which doesn't support third-party Python libraries that use extensions written in C. It's for this reason that the popular NumPy library will run fine in py5 but not Processing.py.
 </blockquote>

-You need to install packages using Thonny's built-in `pip` command.
+You need to install Python packages using Thonny's built-in `pip` command.
 Open your terminal and change to your Thonny `bin` directory:

 ```
 cd ~/Desktop/thonny_py5/thonny/bin
 ```

-Note that my *thonny_py5* resides on my Desktop; your path is different if you've moved your folder elsewhere.
+Note that my *thonny_py5* app resides on my Desktop; your path is different if you've moved your folder elsewhere.

 Now install Pymunk: